amadeus4dev-examples/amadeus-android/.github/CONTRIBUTING.md

 ```gradle
     implementation 'com.amadeus:amadeus-android:X.X.X'
 ```
-## How to contribute to the Amadeus Python SDK
+## How to contribute to the Amadeus Android SDK

 #### **Did you find a bug?**